Category: women through history

 Who invented buttons?

+Who invented buttons?
 Now, this seems a silly question.
-You might answer who cares.
+You might answer ‘who cares?’
 Buttons are trivial nonessentials to everyday life.
 But since my week strangely enough has been besieged by buttons, I asked myself this question.
 Who invented buttons?

 My week started ordinarily enough but then on two separate occasions; a button popped off my dress.
 Two occasions, two different dresses.
 Now you may say, “well, all your dresses must be close to their use by date.”
 And this could be true.
 I do hang onto things a little longer than the average girl.
 Returning home from the second outing minus another button, I decided to replace the missing buttons.
 Being a thrifty baby boomer, I had a ready supply of spare buttons in an allocated tin.
 My father who taught me such thriftiness, would have been proud of my preparedness.